CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6A - Horizontal Coordinates.md

 We can see that $S$ was in the Northwest ($270\degree < A < 360\degree$) and very close to the horizon.\
 $\blacksquare$

-### Time of Sunrise
+### The Sunrise Equation
+Let's calculate the time of sunrise.
 "Sunrise" means that the Sun is at the horizon, or more specifically, the Eastern horizon.
 This means that the altitude $a$ of the Sun is $0\degree$, and the hour angle of the sun $h$ is a negative number.
 (Remember, the hour angle is measured such that *West* is positive.)

 Recall equation $6.3$.
 ```math